Beenau/Embedded_OS_Scheduling/README.md

 # rand.py

-Implements the random selection algorithm for choosing which main memory to replace next.
+Implements the random selection algorithm for choosing which main memory page to replace next.

 To run this file in the terminal: